 Most herbs that I photograph are in their wild habitat in Tennessee and Illinois, but I have many pictures of garden herbs as well.
 Many wild herbs which are not native are invasive plants imported from other parts of the world such as Honeysuckle, Kudzu and Perilla.
 Passionflower, yarrow, evening primrose are just a few more of the wild medicinal plants that aree common enough to be harvested and used in herbal remedies.

 Most of the wild ginseng sold to dealers goes to Asia because they have exhausted their domestic Ginseng supply.
-Ginseng is known to have many herbal health benefits.
-I’m a believer!
+Many people are helping the population of Ginseng and other herbs with "Forest Farming".
+Ginseng is fairly easy to grow if you have forest land, and is a good crop for a long term investment.
+The best Ginseng roots are over ten years old.

 Using Medicinal Herbs Safely and Ethically